rladstaetter/plasma/README.md

     run

-you should see a window showcasing the plasma effect.
+you should see a window showcasing the plasma effect using JavaFX.

 If you want to see the javascript version, enter